 However, they are fixable, often only needing a low-cost part or a refrigerant recharge to get them working again.

-One problem when repairing a window A/C unit is they do not come with a service port Schrader valve and need one to be installed.
+One problem when repairing a window A/C unit is they usually do not come with a service port Schrader valve and need one to be installed.

-This is an easy process which only needs a piercing valve kit.
+This is an easy process that only needs a piercing valve kit.

 - Wire brush or emery cloth to clean the area.